AFSA

 Registration

-Contestants need to register for the competition to download the benchmarks.
+Contestants need to register for the competition to download the public benchmarks.
 A team at the registration is tentative, and it will be finalized at the submission.

 Submission